subnub/discord-status-updater-vue/README.md

 ## Installation

+Note: The LTS version of Node is recommended.

 First you must create 2 files on the root directory of the project, the first is the enviroment variables, this file should be called ".env".

 Add the following key value pairs to the file.